Found in a thrift store when it looked like this:

 Oil painting over original art on cloth canvas, 18" x 18" - 2017.

-My brother wanted a small painting of his house, the moon, and the mountain range surrounding his house.
+My patron wanted a small painting of his house, the moon, and the mountain range surrounding his house.
 The mountain on the left is actually much higher than the others, but from the perspective of the road below his house, they all look about the same.
 I used Google Maps to get pictures of the mountains and his house, which I traced onto the canvas.

 Why Upcycled Canvases?